akka/akka/akka-docs/src/main/paradox/typed/actors.md

 #### Trying it out

-In order to see this chat room in action we need to write a client Actor that can use it, for this stateless actor it doesn't make much sense to use the `AbstractBehavior` so let's just reuse the functional style gabbler from the sample above:
+In order to see this chat room in action we need to write a client Actor that can use it
+@scala[, for this stateless actor it doesn't make much sense to use the `AbstractBehavior` so let's just reuse the functional style gabbler from the sample above]:

 Scala
 :  @@snip [OOIntroSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/OOIntroSpec.scala) {  #chatroom-gabbler }